 I spoke with Premik afterwards and he confirmed that the shift I observed when the played that fifth song, and the cause of it, was indeed exactly what had happened for all of them.

-Afterwards I felt that I was floating.
+Afterwards I felt like I was floating.
 When I spoke with the flugel horn player afterwards I could tell that he was still feeling the afterglow.

 Knowing that music can feel like that, for both performers and listeners, is what inspires a group of super talented guys like this go to all of this trouble to perform together.
 Half of them flew over from New York.
 They only played one concert.
 No-one made any money.
-They did it for nothing but the joy of sharing in the magical flow that can come when you are playing with like-minded, fabulous musicians sharing a beautiful, spiritual experience with everyone present.
+They did it for the sheer joy of sharing in that magical flow that can come when you are playing with like-minded, fabulous musicians sharing a beautiful, spiritual experience with everyone present.
+And when you let go of thought and allow the music to flow through you and just listen, it is incredible fun.

 That’s why they call it playing.